BlackyDrum/ai-tutor/README.md

 -   `{shared_secret}`: A `secret` shared between our application and the platform to securely sign and validate requests.

 Replace `{name}`, `{consumer_key}`, and `{shared_secret}` with the actual values for the platform.

-## Using Prettier for Consistent Code Style

-To ensure our code maintains a uniform style, please use `Prettier`, a code formatting tool, for all `PHP`, `JavaScript` and `Vue` code.
-Here’s how to set it up:

-1. **Download the Prettier Plugin**: If you’re working with `PhpStorm` or `VSCode`, install the `Prettier` plugin from your editor's marketplace.
-2. **Configure Your Editor**: Make sure `Prettier` is set to format `PHP`, `JavaScript` and `Vue` files.
-This can usually be done in the editor's settings.
-3. **Use Our .prettierrc File**: We have a `.prettierrc` configuration file in the project.
-Your `Prettier` plugin should automatically pick this up and use it to format the files according to our project's coding standards.

 ### How to Format Your Code